OneMadGypsy/upy-motion/README.md

 # upy-motion

-A simple MPU6050 driver written in micropython.
+An MPU6050 driver written in micropython.
 This driver should be compatible with any micropython device.
 This driver does not support quaternion, but it does have a Kalman filter built in.
 The Kalman filter is automatically applied to the angle property, but (through a constructor argument) it can be applied to the raw accelerometer and gyroscope data, as well.

 ### Community: